-RV on Tuesday defended such claims, saying its stewards were “on the front foot” throughout the investigation and that it was legally impossible to act before Monday’s admissions came to light.
+RV dismissed such claims on Tuesday, saying its stewards were “on the front foot” throughout the investigation and it had been legally impossible to act before Monday’s admissions came to light.

 “It has been alleged in various news reports that Damien Oliver had confessed to the illegal bet on Miss Octopussy some weeks ago,” Hines said.